saltstack/salt/doc/ref/states/highstate.rst

 .. note:: Naming gotchas

         Until 0.9.6, IDs could **not** contain a dot, otherwise highstate summary output was unpredictable.
 (It was fixed in versions 0.9.7 and above)

-.. _states-highstate-extend-declaration:
+.. _extend-declaration:

 Extend declaration
 ------------------

-Extends a :term:`name declaration` from an included ``SLS module``.
-The keys of the extend declaration always define existing :term:`ID declarations <ID declaration>` which have been defined in included ``SLS modules``.
+Extends a :ref:`name-declaration` from an included ``SLS module``.
+The keys of the extend declaration always define existing :ref`ID declaration` which have been defined in included
+``SLS modules``.

 Occurs only in the top level and defines a dictionary.

-Extend declarations are useful for adding-to or overriding parts of a :term:`state declaration` that is defined in another ``SLS`` file.
+Extend declarations are useful for adding-to or overriding parts of a :ref:`state-declaration` that is defined in another ``SLS`` file.
 In the following contrived example, the shown ``mywebsite.sls`` file is ``include`` -ing and ``extend`` -ing the ``apache.sls`` module in order to add a ``watch`` declaration that will restart Apache whenever the Apache configuration file,